 Section 2, Operating Hazards, warns of conditions that could cause damage to the truck or injury to the operator or other personnel.

-Section 3, Know Your Truck, describes the major operating components, systems, controls, and other features of your truck.
+Section 3, Common Truck, describes the most common operating components, systems, controls, and other features of your truck and tells how they function.